NeptuneMagicSauce/CatPi/README.md

   do auto-tare on start

 // button tare in debug settings is borken
+// because tare print in debug is too big
+// also it overflows the screen
 // time to dispense goes negative when it's not empty (but eaten!?)

 - auto run on boot